qcoral/blot-designs/docs/cube-tutorial/guide.md

 ```

 If all went well, you should see a cube appear on the screen!
 If not, check with the source code.

+## Extending with perspective distortion

+Currently, what we have is called an *orthographic* projection.
+This means that

 ## Next steps